alaframboise/geodev-devlab/README.md

 #### 3. Develop
  - [Display a webmap](https://developers.arcgis.com/labs/javascript/display-a-web-map/)

-## Lab Sets
+## 2. Lab Sets

-### Mapping Tools and Scripting Labs

-These labs are all about getting your data, layers and maps ready for your applications.
-This includes importing data, styling and sharing layers and creating maps.
-The more work you do here, the less you need to do in your application.
+These are labs sets that you can choose from depending on what type of application you would like to build.
+They can be completed in any order.

+#### Prepare your data, layers and maps using tools and scripting

  - [ArcGIS Online](https://developers.arcgis.com/labs/?product=ArcGIS-Online&topic=any)
  - [Python](https://developers.arcgis.com/labs/?product=Python&topic=any)

-### Programming Labs

-These labs are all about solving specific programming task.
-Be sure to start with the [Create a starter app](https://developers.arcgis.com/labs/javascript/create-a-starter-app/) lab as this will be used for all of the remaining labs.

 #### Explore maps and layers
  - [Select a basemap](https://developers.arcgis.com/labs/javascript/select-a-basemap/)